 The Channel Islands by bike: Jersey, Guernsey and Sark

-Embark in Saint-Malo for an exotic destination: the Channel Islands!
+Embark in Saint-Malo for an unfamiliar destination: the Channel Islands!
 With a remarkable cycling network, the islands of Jersey, Guernsey and Sark can be visited in total serenity while enjoying the many treasures that are sheltered there.
 Discover flowery hilly landscapes, charming chapels, elegant cottages, lively ports and pretty mills.
 The coastline offers alternating fine sandy beaches and rocky points.
 In Sark, the atmosphere is even more peaceful and only the noise of horse-drawn carts disturbs the bike ride.

 Highlights: